 Presenters:

 The second Trump administration has brought swift and significant changes to the employment law landscape, including increased pressure on undocumented workers (and the employers who employ them) and dramatic changes in enforcement priorities, including protections of religion, prosecuting reverse discrimination and pursuing national origin claims based on an individual’s status as an American.
-Mike and Sean will discuss what we have seen so far and what we may see going forward.
+Mike, Sean and Ross will discuss what we have seen so far and what we may see going forward.

 Presenters: